DarthFubuMVC/fubumvc/docs/source/internals/writing-documentation.rst

 ref
 '''

 Reference documentation.
-This is the in depth details of features of FubuMVC.
+This is the in-depth details of features of FubuMVC.
 The documentation for :doc:`/ref/fubuexe` is here.
 This would also be a great place to document what is provided by StructureMap to the FubuRegistry.